Can Hepatitis C Be Cured?

 Worldwide, approximately 71 million people are living with chronic hepatitis C.1 Also known as the hepatitis C virus (HCV), it can cause both acute and chronic infections, and about 30 percent of people with HCV will clear the virus on their own without treatment within 6 months of infection.1 The rest of those with HCV infection will develop a chronic HCV infection (or infection that lasts more than 6 months).1 There are treatments for HCV, with the goal being an undetectable viral load (the amount of virus in the body).
 When the virus is considered "undetectable," a person is said to be “cured".

 Goals of HCV treatment

-If it is determined that you have chronic HCV, a range of tests may be done to measure the viral load (how much of the virus is in your body) and the genotype of the virus, which determines treatment options.2.
+If it is determined that you have chronic HCV, a range of tests may be done to measure the viral load (how much of the virus is in your body) and the genotype of the virus, which may impact your treatment options.2.
 The goal of treatment for HCV is to have no detectable amounts of the virus in your body at least 12 weeks after finishing treatment.2

 Treatments for HCV

 Treatment for HCV is determined by several things, including: